Hendrix-CS/csci150/labs/minecraft.md

 ## Grading

-* To earn 15 points, complete the first eight stages.
-* To earn 17 points, complete all of the stages (other than the final "open-ended" stage).
+* To **Complete** the lab, finish all stages (other than the final "open-ended" stage) with the minimum number of blocks.
-* To earn 20 points, complete all of the stages (other than the final one) using the minimum number of blocks.
+* If all stages are finished, but some of them do not use the minimum number of blocks, it is **Partially Complete**.